-About the Network Parameters
+Configuring the Network Parameters

-When you install the 248X terminal in a network, you must configure the network parameters that control how the terminal communicates in the network.
+When you install the 248X terminal in a network, you need to configure the network parameters that control how the terminal communicates in the network.

-The set of network parameters you must configure depends on whether you install the terminal on the same subnetwork as the DCS 30X or host (TCP/IP), or whether you install the terminal on a different subnetwork.
+The set of network parameters you need to configure depends on whether you install the terminal on the same subnetwork as the Intermec Gateway or DCS 30X or host (TCP/IP), or whether you install the terminal on a different subnetwork.